comarev/comarev/.github/pull_request_template.md

 - Why we are performing these changes.

-#### How it has been tested?
+#### How to test it?

-- Help the reviewer testing the functionality of your code.
+- Help the reviewers test the functionality of your code.